fmaguire/fmaguire.github.io/md-sources/getting_into_ml.md

 ## If in doubt combine models!

-- Bagging
+- Bagging (average estimators trained on random subsets of data)
-- Stacking
+- Merging (model averaging)
-- Boosting
+- Stacking (feed estimators into other estimators)
-- Merging
+- Boosting (iteratively train estimators on data that previous models misclassify)

 # Conclusion